kshaffer/courses/mt3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## November 12 prep

+Please read the beginning of OMT's [Introduction to sonata theory](http://openmusictheory.com/SonataTheory-intro.html).
+Stop at "Formal functions in a sonata movement."
+Write down any questions you have, and bring them to class.

 ## November 10 prep

 We will begin class with a quiz analyzing classical thematic and harmonic structure.
 To prepare, please review the relevant OMT resources and decide which ones to have open as you work on the quiz.